Mechanical Engineering (MECH)

 MECH 4162 Thesis 6 cr

 This course will give students the opportunity to gain research or design experience in their area of interest.
 Thesis topics must be approved by the head of the department or designate.
-Restriction: Only students with a year class distinction of 4 or higher in Mechanical Engineering may register for this course and eligible to graduate.
-May not be held for credit with MECH 4160.
+Restriction: Students must be in their graduating year to register.

 Mutually Exclusive: MECH 4160